 - That you’ve already filled in the RAS-DS (Recovery Assessment Scale Domains and Stages)

 Depending on your scores, some modules in this workbook may be more or less relevant to you at the moment.
 In order to keep things simple, it’s been divided into the same four sections as the RAS-DS.
 It’s worth noting at this point that you don’t need to do this entire workbook, or do it in order.

-Click here if you want to download the whole workbook (warning – it is pretty large!)
+Click the link above if you want to download the whole workbook (warning – it is pretty large!)

-Note: If you find that this version is too "Australian" in the language, please contact us to request a version modified for a program in the United States or a version modified by staff from a program in the United Kingdom.
+Note: If you find that this version is too "Australian" in the language, please contact us to request a version modified by staff from a program in the United States or a version modified by staff from a program in the United Kingdom.

 Want to live a satisfying life full of meaning and value?
 Great!
 This is the module for you.
 Because the way we spend our time is critical to our well-being, it's essential that we do things that bring purpose, good health, pleasure, fun and balance to our lives.
 Doing Things I Value focuses on doing things you value and enjoy, and adding healthy and constructive elements to your routine.